cmvandrevala/cmvandrevala.github.io/teaching/csc/shared/labs/its-raining-strings.md

 2. How might you store multiple strings / c-strings in a single variable?
 3. How might you sort strings / c-strings?
 4. How would you access a single row of a 2D array?
-5. Can you pass a single string / c-string from an array to `strcmp`?
-6. Does your prompt accept characters or words?
-Is it case sensitive?

 ## 💼 Add-Ons For the Portfolio